 - Many of our attorneys frequently appear before the Federal Circuit in patent matters.
 Practice area members including Tony Downs, Doug Kline, Mark Abate, Jennifer Albert, Brett Schuman, Marcia Sundeen and Henry Dinger all have briefed and argued multiple patent cases on appeal;

-- Goodwin Procter attorneys such as Brian Pastuszenski, Deborah Birnbach, and Dan Tyukody regularly represent clients on appeal in their highest-stakes securities matters in the federal courts of appeals and state courts, including the Delaware Supreme Court and Court of Chancery;
+- Goodwin Procter attorneys such as Brian Pastuszenski and Deborah Birnbach regularly represent clients on appeal in their highest-stakes securities matters in the federal courts of appeals and state courts, including the Delaware Supreme Court and Court of Chancery;

 - We also have an active practice in federal and state courts of appeals in products liability and mass tort litigation, involving partners such as Mr. Martin, Rich Oetheimer, Paul Nemser, and Fred Schafrick.